 - Even some high courts have a special exemption to conduct their proceedings in Hindi

-- Some people argue that the creation of All India Judicial service will disturb the federal structure.
+- Some people argue that the creation of the All India Judicial service will disturb the federal structure.

 - Independence of Judiciary: Currently, the autonomy of the district judge is guaranteed by the fact that the High court plays a significant role in the appointment, transfer, and removal of district judges.

-- With the setting up of All India Judicial Service, this control would be weakened and thereby hampering the independence of Judiciary
+- With the setting up of All India Judicial Service, this control would be weakened and thereby hampering the independence of the Judiciary

 - Many people are also apprehending that it will reduce the promotional avenues of the members of the subordinate state judicial service.